barryclark/jekyll-now/_posts/2020-10-13-variables-primitive-types.md

 ---

 ## Activities
 - `typeof`: Go back to the [CSS Toggles](http://browsertherapy.com/challenges/css-toggles-with-classlist/) exercise from yesterday.
-Use the [`typeof` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) to determine the value type of various objects and variables used in the exercise.
+  - Use the [`typeof` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) to find and example of every value type in the DOM (or in the exercise).
+  - Try to replicate the errors listed above.
 - Beginners: Complete the first 7 challenges of the Free Code Camp [Basic Javascript](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/) course.
 You can stop at "Adding Two Numbers" but keep going if you're in the groove!
 - Everyone:
   - Try building the [Number guessing game](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/A_first_splash) (you read the homework, right?).